yiqingguobuaa/yiqingguobuaa.github.io/_pages/about.md

-After one and a half years of industry experience, I joined the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 2020, where I am now a Research Scientist working for CSIRO's AquaWatch Australia mission.
+After one and a half years of industry experience, I joined the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 2020, where I am now a Research Scientist with CSIRO Data61.

 I have authored/co-authored more than 20 peer-reviewed publications.
 My research outcomes have been published in top journals such as _Remote Sens.
 Environ._, _ISPRS J. Photogramm.
 Remote Sens._, _IEEE Trans.
 Image Process._, _IEEE Trans.
 Geosci.
 Remote Sens._, and _IEEE Geosci.
 Remote Sens.
 Magazine_.